International (Global) Strategies | Articles

 There are numerous reasons to partner with an international vendor, the most obvious of which is a cost-saving benefit.
 However, this is not necessarily the biggest benefit as it was in past decades.
-A combination of rising wages in emerging markets and lower employee benefits in the country has led to a smaller gap in labor fees.
+A combination of rising wages in emerging markets and lower employee benefits in the US has led to a smaller gap in labor fees.
 Still, it’s mostly cheaper to source or manufacture items overseas and if that option were not available, prices would rise and be put onto the consumer, an option that companies would not favor, especially given the current economic climate.

 Additionally, foreign partnerships allow for growth in ways that may not be available locally including sourcing international talent and scaling operations to increase output.
 Access to specialized or skilled staff in other parts of the world is a huge benefit to any company as they would not be limited to potential applications available only in their immediate area.
 Likewise, some overseas facilities have the capability of producing or creating on a larger level due to resourcing or accessibility.

 In recent years, even small and newer businesses are seeking to include an international component in order to take advantage of these benefits.
 In a competitive landscape, such partnerships allow organizations to deliver rapidly and operate in a more agile way.

 One of the biggest – yet least discussed – benefits of international sourcing is gaining access to a new audience.
 For example, many US car manufacturers produce vehicles in Asia in part because they sell a great deal to consumers in surrounding countries.
 Similarly, European and Asian car makers have US or Canadian based production in North America to more easily access that market.
 Because effortlessly reaching more customers is so important to businesses of any size, it’s unlikely that this practice will change.

 Demographic shifts have also long played a part in a business’s need for accessing other markets.
 US and other developed countries have an increasingly aging population and businesses are looking abroad for other consumers.